aligoldstraw/Scripting-Exercise/README.md

 scriptingtask3 Secure Examination Submission and Access Control System - Python

-- Features: Administrative controls and Assignment Submission system
+- Features: Administrative controls and Assignment Submission system among others

 How to run these scripts
 - Open terminal